BHTY/sos/README.md

 # sos
 Basic pmode operating system

-Version 0.2 (in progress) tasks - post to OSdev "What does your OS look like?" when done
+Version 0.2 (in progress) tasks - post to OSdev "What does your OS look like?" and separate into v0.2 branch when done
 * ATA/IDE PIO driver
 * Fix scheduler bugs